-Thickened textures cover a range of options and are categorized as thin, nectar-like, honey-like and spoon-thick.
+Thickened textures cover a range of options and are categorized as thin, nectar-like, honey-like or spoon-thick.
 Your loved one’s doctor or speech-language pathologist will let you know what consistency is best for them, depending on their level of swallowing difficulty.
 Each of these consistencies can be achieved through the addition of thickening agents.
-As mentioned earlier, there are also naturally thick items available at your local grocery store and ingredients that can be added to meals in order to thicken them, such as flour, bananas, yogurt, and white and sweet potatoes.
+As mentioned earlier, there are also naturally thick items available at your local grocery store and ingredients that can be added to meals to thicken them, such as flour, bananas, yogurt, and white and sweet potatoes.

 Thankfully, the selection of available thickeners is increasing all the time.
-Below are a few most popular options on the market.
+Below are a few of the most popular options on the market.
 They are typically divided into powders and gels, but the thickening ingredients in each are classified either as starch-based or gum-based.
 Powders tend to be more difficult to blend into food and drink compared to gel varieties.

 These products typically consist of xanthan gum or cellulose gum and maltodextrin.
 Gum powders are newer to the market, so you may need to check with your pharmacist for assistance in ordering it.
-Gums thicken fluids without added flavor, cloudiness or grit, and they maintain viscosity across temperature and time.
-After about 5 minutes of setting time, gum-based powders should not continue to thicken.
+Gums thicken fluids without added flavor, cloudiness or grit, and they maintain viscosity across temperatures and over time.
+After about five minutes of setting time, gum-based powders should not continue to thicken.
 Xanthan gum is the only thickening agent that can be frozen or heated and maintain its viscosity.
 This is essential for safe swallowing.
 Use this option, either in powder or gel form (see below) to make thickened popsicles, ice cubes or other food items that you intend to freeze.
 Do not use regular ice in thickened beverages, as it will change their overall consistency and pose a swallowing hazard!

 Gel and Liquid Thickeners